Eschatologue/CM_wiki/docs/class/paladin/bastion.md

 ---
-title: Oath of the Bastion
+title: Oath of the Bastion (Paladin Subclass)
 status: homebrew
 ---